dioogsky/Evolute_Version01/README.md

  I used a open source library "perspective" to control the camera.

  I will implement an enemy AI system, but it's really hard.
-I may use jumper library which was developed by Standford.
+I may use jumper library which was developed by MIT.
 You can find it on github.

  I'm a newbie...whatever, I believe I can make it.